Give that puppy chow treat we all know and love a fun red velvet upgrade. This sweet and salty snack is perfect for Valentine’s Day or any day.

 When I originally shared this recipe in 2018, I added sprinkles to the mix because that is what I had.
 This time I added peanut butter M&Ms and that was much tastier!

-If you want some more chocolate Valentine’s ideas, I have you covered.
-Maybe your love would like surprise inside baked chocolate puddings with hidden caramel surprises.
+If you want some more fun Valentine’s ideas, I have you covered.
+Maybe your love would like a red velvet cheese ball.

 For something different you could make some pink velvet ice cream with cream cheese frosting swirl.
 Or if you aren’t in the mood for chocolate, Little Dude and I made some sour cream cut out cookies last year that were a hit.

 Do you have a favorite puppy chow variation?
 We’d love to try more!

 Tips for making puppy chow or muddy buddies

 I like melting my chocolate chips in a large glass bowl in the microwave.
 Melting the chocolate in a bowl that is big enough to stir in the cereal later means fewer dirty dishes.